ageekymonk/eaws/README.md

-# eaws
+# Emacs AWS
-Emacs Aws Library
+A swiss army knife tool for working with AWS From Emacs